 How to Train and Pick Up a Persian Cat

 While Persian cats are generally healthy cats, they do have a predisposition to certain health issues that potential owners should be aware of.
 One common issue is their susceptibility to respiratory problems due to their brachycephalic (short-faced) nature.
 Persians may also be prone to dental issues, such as tartar buildup and gum disease, which can be prevented with regular dental care.
 Their long coats require regular grooming to avoid matting and skin issues.
 Additionally, Persian cats may have a higher risk of developing kidney disease, so it’s important to monitor their urinary health and provide a balanced diet.

-See also The Ultimate Guide on Becoming a Persian Cat Breeder
+See also Understanding the Personality of a Persian Cat

+How to Train and Pick Up a Persian Cat